-Alaska Wildland Adventures (AWA) owns and operates the Kenai Fjords Glacier Lodge (KFGL), which is located within the boundaries of the Kenai Fjords National Park on 2,000 plus acres of a Native-owned wildlife sanctuary.
-Kenai Fjords Glacier Lodge is a separate operation, but there is a great deal of interchange between Kenai Riverside Lodge (AWA's headquarters for summer operations) and KFGL.
-Many of AWA's natural history safaris spend 2-3 nights at KFGL, and independent travelers can book into Kenai Fjords Glacier Lodge packages as well (please refer to AWA's brochure or web site for more information).
-KFGL offers a special opportunity for travelers to intimately experience the wilderness of the Kenai Fjords National Park.
+Alaska Wildland Adventures (AWA) owns and operates Kenai Fjords Glacier Lodge (KFGL), which is located within the boundaries of Kenai Fjords National Park on 2,000+ acres of a Native-owned wildlife sanctuary.
+Kenai Fjords Glacier Lodge is a separate operation, but there is a great deal of interchange between Kenai Riverside Lodge (AWA’s headquarters for summer operations) and KFGL.
+Many of AWA’s trips spend 2-3 nights at KFGL, and independent travelers can book into KFGL packages as well.
+The lodge offers a special opportunity for travelers to intimately experience the wilderness of Kenai Fjords National Park.

-The lodge, which is accessible only by boat, is located on the shore of a glacier-carved lagoon (Pedersen Lagoon) and has glorious views of the Pedersen Glacier cascading into the upper lagoon.
-Port Graham Native Corporation invited Alaska Wildland Adventures to be stewards of their culturally significant land.
+The lodge, which is accessible only by boat, is located on the shore of glacier-carved Pedersen Lagoon and has glorious views of the Pedersen Glacier cascading into the upper lagoon.
+Port Graham Native Corporation invited AWA to be stewards of their culturally significant land.
 We have worked hard to protect and preserve the natural environment on the lodge property.
 In accordance with these goals, we have kept the overall capacity low, accommodating only 20-32 guests at a time.

-The primary prerequisite for work at KFGL is the flexibility and adaptability to be jacks and jills of all trades.
-You may be hired as a "guide," but be needed in hospitality or the kitchen one day.
-You may be hired as a "cook," but needed to help with maintenance and construction on low guest days.
-Since the lodge is a smaller and remote operation, staff members need to be able to do a little bit of everything.
-Tasks often include: dish washing, housekeeping, maintenance, going to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across from the outer coast, and the willingness to help out a guest in need at any time!
+The primary prerequisite for work at KFGL is the flexibility and adaptability to do a little bit of everything.
+You may be hired as a guide but be needed in hospitality or the kitchen one day.
+You may be hired as a cook but needed to help with maintenance and construction on low guest days.
+Since the lodge is a small and remote operation, staff members help with a variety of tasks that could include: dish washing, housekeeping, maintenance, going to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across from the outer coast, and the willingness to help out a guest in need at any time!

 At Alaska Wildland Adventures, we seek highly motivated, personable and respectful employees to spend their summers with us.
 We have high standards from all staff in community relations, group living skills, and stewardship of the surrounding land.